-Today, the DOM houses approximately 180 faculty and several accredited training programs.
+Today, the DOM houses over 200 faculty and several accredited training programs.
 Its faculty and trainees work at four distinct hospitals including the University of Louisville Hospital (which houses a Level 1 trauma center), the Robley Rex Veterans Affairs Medical Center, and affiliate systems including the Jewish & St. Mary's Hospital and Norton Hospital, both located on the same Louisville Medical Center campus.

 The DOM research program rivals the most innovative centers in the country.
 Its programs include world class research in stem cell biology, nutrition, hepatology, respiratory disorders like acute lung injury and fibrosis, pneumonia and N1H1 infection, diabetes, renal disease, and cancer.
 Its researchers are housed in close to 100,000 square feet of research space including labs and other high tech facilities.
 Here, patients have access to the latest treatment strategies through carefully designed clinical trials.
 Hundreds of manuscripts and patents are generated each year through these innovative biomedical research endeavors currently funded by the National Institutes of Health, the Department of Veterans Affairs, the Department of Defense, industry and private foundations.